andrewsleigh/snowflakes/README.md

 ### Usage

 Download the whole repository, and open the `index.html` page in a web browser.
-I'm also running the seice from my own site here: <http://snowflakes.andrewsleigh.com>
+I'm also running the service from my own site here: <http://snowflakes.andrewsleigh.com>